cabforum/servercert/docs/BR.md

 The CA MAY use the documents and data provided in [Section 3.2](#32-initial-identity-validation) to verify certificate information, or may reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#32-initial-identity-validation) or completed the validation itself within the maximum number of days prior to issuing the Certificate, as defined in the following table:

-Table: Subject Identity Information Validation Data Reuse Periods
+Table: Subject Identity Information validation data reuse periods

 | __Certificate issued on or after__ | __Certificate issued before__  | __Maximum data reuse period__  |
 | --                                 | --                             | --                             |